-- 4.1.1 The Chair of the Senate shall be responsible for matters of conduct in relation to the Senate and, with the advice of the Secretary of the University, for ensuring that matters of conduct are handled in accordance with these Standing Orders. - 4.1.2 The Chair of the Senate, with the advice of the Secretary of the University, shall have the final say on all questions as to matters of conduct.
+- 4.1.1 The Chair of the Senate shall be responsible for matters of conduct in relation to the Standing Committees and the Standing Sub-Committees and, with the advice of the Secretary of the University, for ensuring that matters of conduct are handled in accordance with these Standing Orders. - 4.1.2 The Chair of the Senate, with the advice of the Secretary of the University, shall have the final say on all questions as to matters of conduct.